pypa/pip/docs/html/reference/pip_install.rst

 A line ending in an unescaped ``\`` is treated as a line continuation and the newline following it is effectively ignored.

-Comments are stripped *before* line continuations are processed.
+Comments are stripped *after* line continuations are processed.

 To interpret the requirements file in UTF-8 format add a comment ``# -*- coding: utf-8 -*-`` to the first or second line of the file.